tong/three.hx/README.md

 animate(0);
 ````

-As we previousily saw, `requestAnimationFrame` needs `window`.
+As we previously saw, `requestAnimationFrame` needs `window`.
 New here is `?time:Float`, the [documentation](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) also mentions that the callback (in this case `animate`) has a parameter.
-For some reason, you can ignore this in js.
+For some reason, you can ignore this in JavaScript.

 Haxe likes you to be more strict, and so `time`;